 The Italian Language Test for Citizenship

-Due to the amendments to the Italian law in December 2018 is now compulsory to obtain an Italian B1 language text for all the applicants to Italian Citizenship through marriage or residence.
+Due to the amendments to the Italian law in December 2018, it is now compulsory to obtain an Italian B1 language text for all applicants for Italian citizenship through marriage or residence.

-Anyone applying for Dual Citizenship under these terms must prove an adequate competence of the Italian Language.
+Anyone applying for dual citizenship under these terms must prove an adequate competence in the Italian language.